John Swan (Bermudian politician)

 Swan transformed international trade, politics, and property development in Bermuda.
 In 1990 he was appointed by Her Majesty the Queen a Knight Commander of the Order of the British Empire (KBE).
 In 1986 Swan was awarded the Medal of Distinction in recognition of his humanitarian endeavours from the International Association of Lions Clubs.
 Swan received the International Medal of Excellence from the Poor Richard Club of Philadelphia, the oldest press and advertising club in Philadelphia.
 He was admitted as a Senator to the Membership and Fellowship of the Senate of the Junior Chamber of Commerce.
 In 2002 Swan was awarded the St. Paul's A.M.E.
 Outstanding Service Award.

 A legislative bill was drafted to prevent Swan from establishing McDonald's restaurants on Bermuda.
 Ann Cartwright DeCouto, Swan's former Deputy Premier, introduced the Prohibited Restaurants Act to Parliament to stop the proposed McDonald's.
 The House voted in favor of the ban in 1996, but the appointed Senate rejected the ban.
 Swan intended to challenge the legality of the law in Bermuda's Supreme Court.
 Then-Premier David Saul, who approved Swan's intentions in December 1995, resigned in March 1997 after a controversy over his decision and Swan's plans.

-Swan serves as chairman of the Swan Group of Companies.
+Swan is chairman of the Swan Group of Companies.
 He holds a Bachelor of Arts degree from West Virginia Wesleyan College.
 In addition, he has been awarded a B.A.
-Honorary Fellowship at Bermuda College, honorary doctorate from West Virginia Wesleyan College, an honorary doctorate of law from Atlantic Union College, and an honorary doctorate, humane letters from Morris Brown College in Atlanta, Georgia.
+Honorary Fellowship at Bermuda College, honorary doctorates from West Virginia Wesleyan College, Atlantic Union College, and Morris Brown College.